VietNormie/knowledge_component_classifier/README.md

- Implement classication of mathematical question content based on the Naive Bayes algorithm.
+ Implement classication of mathematical question content with Naive Bayes and Logistic Regression.